oncsp85/fitocracy-parser/README.md

-This is a python script for extracting data from Fitocracy from the activities feed on Fitocracy, and turning it into JSON format which can then be imported into a MongoDB database.
+This is a python script for extracting data from Fitocracy from the activities feed, and turning it into JSON format which can then be imported into a MongoDB database.
 Not a web-scraping script: you need to grab the HTML manually and pass it to the script.

 Fitocracy does provide a means of exporting data in the form of CSV files but there are a few problems with this:
 1. They only do it on a per-exercise basis, which means downloading one file for each different exercise manually (which for me was 93 files) and then concatenating them.